dauwhe/why-books/EPUB-manifesto.md

 We work in publishing because we love books.
 We work with ebooks because we’re both idealists and gluttons for punishment.
 We are full of frustration with the present and hope for the future.
 We want things to be better; we want change; we need change.

 But does anyone else want change?
-Laura Brady wrote an article here on the [slow adoption of EPUB 3](http://epubsecrets.com/on-the-slow-adoption-of-epub-3.php) just last month; the very same EPUB 3 which became an official recommendation in October of 2011.
+Laura Brady wrote an article on the [slow adoption of EPUB 3](http://epubsecrets.com/on-the-slow-adoption-of-epub-3.php) just last month; the very same EPUB 3 which became an official recommendation in October of 2011.
 After more than six years of EPUB 3, EPUB 2 is alive and well.
 Even my employer, one of the largest publishers in the world, makes EPUB 3s which are as close to EPUB 2 as possible.
 The `ncx` refuses to die.

 There are two problems.
-First, EPUB 2 is often *good enough*.
+First, **EPUB 2 is often good enough**.
 Most books are better without video.
 It’s hard to use some new HTML5 features due to poor implementations in older reading systems.
-Many accessibility benefits have spotty support—how many reading systems render MathML or expose ARIA attributes?
+Many accessibility benefits have spotty support—how many reading systems render MathML, or expose ARIA attributes?

 Second, the lines between versions of EPUB are often blurred.
 Many of us remember fixed-layout EPUB 2, or EPUB 2 with audio.
-Our EPUB 3 files include the dreaded `ncx`.
-Reading system support is far more variable than the specifications are.
+Our EPUB 3 files include the dreaded `ncx`. **Reading system support is far more variable than the specifications are**.
 Most EPUB 3.0.1 files are indistinguishable from EPUB 3.0 files.

 ## Moving Forward